Pravesh-Sudha/Resume-Website/README.md

 # Resume-Website 🚀🚀

 This is a simple resume website project created by Pravesh-Sudha using HTML and CSS.
 The purpose of this project is to showcase your professional information in an easily accessible and visually appealing format.
-You can view the live website here: [Resume Website](https://pravesh-sudha.github.io/Resume-Website/)
+You can view the live website here: <a href="https://pravesh-sudha.github.io/Resume-Website/" target="_blank">Resume Website</a>

 ## Table of Contents